greidinger-reis/craftingtableii-fabric/README.md

 - [x] Recipe item name & description and ingredient list on hover
 - [x] Figure out how to handle items with multiple recipes (the craft is going to pick the first one)
 - [x] Craft the item and subtract the required items from the player's inventory on slot click

+### TODO
+- [ ] Update crafting recipes on player recipe unlock
+- [ ] Refactor the list display, to remove layout shifts when the crafing item list is changed